FormidableLabs/react-native-app-auth/README.md

 #### Integration of the library with a Swift iOS project

 The approach mentioned above should also be possible to employ with Swift.
-In this case one shoule have to import `RNAppAuth` and make `AppDelegate` conform to `RNAppAuthAuthorizationFlowManager`. `AppDelegate` should look something like this:
+In this case one should have to import `RNAppAuth` and make `AppDelegate` conform to `RNAppAuthAuthorizationFlowManager`.
+Note that this has not been tested.
+`AppDelegate` should look something like this:

 ```swift
 @import RNAppAuth